aimacode/aima-java/aimax-osm/README.txt

 Smaller maps from servers like geofabrik or cloudmade can be loaded into the viewer directly, especially, if enough heap space is provided (e.g. VM argument -Xmx1500M).
-Additionally, parts of larger maps can be loaded into the viewer applications by holding <ctrl> while pressing the load button and specifying a bounding box.
+Additionally, parts of larger maps can be loaded into the viewer applications by holding <ctrl> while pressing the load map button and specifying a bounding box.
 The easiest way to obtain the needed latitude and longitude bounds is to select the export tab from page http://www.openstreetmap.org/ and then navigate to the area which you want to extract.
 Unfortunately, the XML export typically doesn't work, but you find the needed coordinates on the left side.
+An overview map can be generated for large OSM files by pressing load map while holding the <shift>
+button.

 Alternatively, data extraction for specific areas such as german cities can be performed using the free Osmosis tool.
 See e.g.